 .There is help at hand if you’re looking for advice on how to start future-proofing your wholesale suppliers.

 Businesses such as RNF Digital and Foodservice online are offering a range of free solutions to help wholesalers get started on their digital journey, whereas data providers such as SalesOut are available to provide valuable statistical insights.

-These figures, in turn, will help wholesalers to identify which areas to target with their ecommerce strategy.
+These figures, in turn, will help wholesalers identify which areas to target with their eCommerce strategy.

 So don’t delay, start making your wholesale business digital today!

 While you’re here, we’d like to tell you a bit about us.

 The Wholesaler UK is an online directory for retailers who are looking for the stock to resell.
 You will find hundreds of suppliers listed within the categories.

 We only link to genuine wholesale suppliers who hold stock in the UK, supply in quantities suitable for independent retailers and have supplied us with verifiable contact details.

 If you are looking to buy wholesale, you can use this site entirely free of charge.
 Happy browsing!